Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Emoji Semantics

 Meanwhile, answers in both languages are prone to hallucinations even when a large proportion of answers are desired.
 The model links \MyEmoji{\pill} to the red pill and blue pill metaphor from the Matrix movie and incorrectly states that this is a common usage in Chinese social media.

+In summary, ChatGPT is capable of correctly explaining the emojis in the Chinese pop culture context.
+However, prompting in Chinese or mentioning appropriate hints is necessary to better elicit such knowledge in some cases.

 \begin{observation} ChatGPT can output consistent explanations on emoji semantics when giving no context or specific English context.
-However, when probing the special meaning of an emoji in Chinese context, ChatGPT are prone to hallucinations with English prompts and more accurate explanation when prompting in Chinese. \end{observation}
+However, when probing the special meaning of an emoji in the Chinese pop culture context, ChatGPT is prone to hallucinations with English prompts but more accurate explanations when prompted in Chinese or given appropriate hints. \end{observation}